perezjprz19/my-portfolio/README.md

 * Flexbox: I used Flexbox for the mobile and table layouts.
 Since the mobile and tablet layouts are only one column, I felt that it was the right choice.

+* Grid: I used a 2 - column Grid system to display the cards on desktop so that the project image is next to the project description on an alternating pattern.
+This gives me more room to add technologies used to the cards themselves rather than create a separate skill section.
+The wider layout also looks better as it maximizes the benefits of screen real-estate.

 ### What I have Learned